 Instructions

-- Dry shrimp with a paper towel, rub with 1 tsp of Creole seasoning and set aside.
+- Dry shrimp with a paper towel, rub with 1 teaspoon of Creole seasoning and set aside.

 - Press 'Saute' and add oil to inner pot of the Instant Pot.

-- Once the oil is hot, add andouille sausage, and saute until browned, about 6 minutes.
+- Once the oil is hot, add the sausage and cook until browned, about 6 minutes.
 Use a slotted spoon to transfer to a medium bowl and set aside.
 If the sausage browns too quickly, press ‘Cancel’ until the Instant Pot cools down a bit and press the ‘Saute’ button again.
 Deglaze as needed with a tablespoon of broth.

 - Add chicken to the inner pot, and cook until browned, about 5 minutes.
 Use a slotted spoon to transfer to the bowl containing the sausage, and set aside.
 If the chicken browns too quickly, press ‘Cancel’ until the Instant Pot cools down a bit and press the ‘Saute’ button again.
 Deglaze as needed with a tablespoon of broth.